Frequently Asked Questions About Breath Coaching

-Is breathwork good for everyone?
+Is breath coaching good for everyone?

 How does breathing improve athletic performance?